Divij009/Sentiment-Analysis-on-IMDB-Movie-Reviews-using-BERT/README.md

 ## Key Features
 - **Pre-trained BERT Model**: Utilizes a powerful pre-trained model to enhance sentiment classification accuracy.
 - **High Accuracy**: Achieved an accuracy of **0.89** and an F1 score of **0.89** on the test dataset.
-- **Visualization**: Includes precision-recall curves to evaluate model performance.
+- **Visualization**: Includes confusion matrix to evaluate model performance.
 - **Easy Setup**: Simple instructions for cloning the repository and running the analysis in Jupyter Notebook or Google Colab.
 - **Detailed Documentation**: Clear guidance on how to use and contribute to the project.